Cooky90/lswebhomework3/README.md

 ```

-My name is:
+My name is: Ashley Cook

-I like to:
+I like to: Program

-I'm learning:
+I'm learning: To program!

 ```